peterrz/odin-wi5/README.md

 - the SSID that its LVAP will announce

 (If you add white lines in the end of this file, you will get an error from Odin).

+Please note: If you add the MAC of a device in this file, then it will not obtain an IP address with DHCP, so you will have to set it manually.

 **Port for Odin messages**